Two sides of the same coin...

 C. Mind Programming.
 Then there is the idea of plugging into an abductee’s mind while they sleep and programming them for different purposes.
 Various agendas as discussed in “Chasing Phantoms” include:

-“MILABs end times survival programming,” where the target is run through very vivid/realistic scenarios in order to train them for/program them with an ends times survival mode mindset. “ […] after finding the James Bartley article, which outlines verbatim the fact that MILABS are being run through dream time and virtual reality training programs designed to prep them for some future locked down post-cataclysm society where they will be on the lam, traveling cross country [heading west], dodging the bad guys and having to forage for food and survive.”
-As mentioned in my book I’d experienced at least one very vivid and detailed “dream” in 2003 or so that matched this description to a T but which remained a mystery to me for several years, only to later come across the works of MILABs research James Bartley describing this exact thing.
+“MILABs end times survival programming,” where the target is run through very vivid/realistic scenarios in order to program them with/train them for an ends times survival mode mindset. “ […] after finding the James Bartley article, which outlines verbatim the fact that MILABS are being run through dream time and virtual reality training programs designed to prep them for some future locked down post-cataclysm society where they will be on the lam, traveling cross country [heading west], dodging the bad guys and having to forage for food and survive.”
+As mentioned in my book I’d experienced at least one very vivid and detailed “dream” in 2003 or so that matched this description to a T, but which remained a mystery to me for several years, only to later come across the works of MILABs researcher James Bartley describing this exact thing.
 It was a light bulb “aha!” moment.
 When I’d pendulum dowsed whether the dream was an actual real premonition of sorts showing what was in store for the future I got “No.” When I asked if it was just a nonsense dream I also got “No.” Finally after asking whether it was “programming” of some sort I got a loud YES.
 In my book I outline the possible agendas for this “go west survivalism” programming, and question whether it’s a huge manipulation tool, and if so towards what ends, so if readers are curious it’s in Part III.

 Frequency Rewiring/Trauma Induction, where the target is being “plugged into” by either human elements or “alien,” and told very suggestive commanding things while they sleep with the apparent goal to rewire the brain and alter behavioral responses.
 As mentioned in “Chasing Phantoms” I experienced on several occasions during the time period of 2002-03 waking up from a sleep and catching something in the act of programming me with repeating negative commands.
 In one case it was “YOU WILL NOT REMEMBER WHO YOU ARE NO MATTER WHAT ANYBODY SAYS TO YOU!!
 YOU WILL NOT REMEMBER WHO YOU ARE NO MATTER WHAT ANYBODY SAYS TO YOU!!” and in another it was “YOU WILL ONLY SEE WHAT’S WRONG AND UGLY IN THE WORLD!!
 YOU WILL ONLY SEE WHAT’S WRONG AND UGLY IN THE WORLD!!”
 Very alarming to say the least, and I’m thankful I woke up and busted stuff in the act so as to be aware that this sort of programming was trying to be instilled in me.
 Before that I had no idea.
 Even with this knowledge it was still difficult for me to pull myself out of the pessimistic and negative mindset I found myself in at that time.
 Can’t imagine what would have happened if I hadn’t been aware and then inexplicably found myself in that state.
 O.o Makes me wonder how many other programming commands may be instilled in my subconscious that I’m not aware of because I didn’t wake up in time to catch them……and how rampant this could be in the general population as a whole.
 Seems like an easy way to help keep large segments of the population squelched down and under negative control.